The Paris Effect

 a bulging-eyed crab, and many other SpongeBob-like creations -- may help

-cultivate your own Captain Nemo fantasy.
+you cultivate your own Captain Nemo fantasy.

 Get your kicks drinking in their facial features -- bewitching eyes,